RadxaYuntian/mraa/docs/radxa_rock_3b.md

 - UART2 is enabled as the default console.
 - All UART ports support baud up to 1500000.
+- Pin 3 and Pin 5 were used by audiopwm.

 Pin Mapping
 -----------